racket/rhombus/text/0005-sapling.md

-Sapling notation is not a good choice where precise and complete grouping is needed, both because its grouping is coarse-grained and the grpuing rules generate lots of extra `#%grp` layers.
+Sapling notation is not a good choice where precise and complete grouping is needed, both because its grouping is coarse-grained and the grouping rules generate lots of extra `#%grp` layers.

 Saplings do not resolve the question of how infix expressions parse.
 There is no precedence at the sapling level, for example, other than